-The Bill is in the House of Lords.
-The government claims it will overhaul the official response to domestic abuse.
-But it must go further to: state that most victims are women; provide money and resources to women and children to escape; stop violent men abusing victims through family court; extend all protections to immigrants and women with disabilities.
+The Domestic Abuse Bill passed and is now an Act.
+The government claimed it would overhaul the official response to domestic abuse, but we consider it a missed opportunity.
+The government refused many of the changes that women's organisations demanded: acknowledge that most victims are women; provide money and resources to women and children to escape; stop violent men abusing victims through family court; extend all protections to immigrants and women with disabilities.